 They are screw-shaped so that they can be inserted into the bone and will be stable when they’re placed.
-The surface of the implant is treated in such a way that it attracts the cells from the bone.
+The implant’s surface is treated to attract the cells from the bone.
 And not only encourages early healing but will also maintain the bone over a long time.

 Different Designs for Connecting a Dental Implant

 There are lots of different connection designs.
 And the importance of these connection designs is that they must be stable over a long time as they will be subjected to repeated loading.
 So, an implant is effectively a way of attaching a mechanical joint in a biological environment.
 And as long as the materials used are of high quality and the execution of the treatments is of a high standard, implants can last for many years.

 An implant needs to replace a natural tooth.
 Natural teeth are designed to last for the whole of a patient’s life.
 So, when a tooth is lost, not only do you lose the tooth, you also lose the surrounding bone and the gum and also create stability in the rest of the mouth where the teeth tend to move.

 Knowledge in Dental Care

-Many patients may have a limited conception of what it is we do, but when you look at all of the information and look at all the decisions that we take and all of the aspects that we look out for, during treatment, patients who come here suddenly realize that it’s not that straightforward and they have to look at not just the treatment aspects, but also the maintenance aspects of what they’re having in their mouth.
+Many patients may have a limited conception of what it is we do, but when you look at all of the information and look at all the decisions that we take and all of the aspects that we look out for, during treatment, patients who come here suddenly realize that it’s not that straightforward.
+They have to look at not just the treatment aspects but also the maintenance aspects of what they have in their mouth.

-We ensure that we give quality treatment by planning everything properly, by diagnosing everything properly, and ensuring that when we carry out the treatment we do it in a documented fashion so that we can look back and see what we’ve done five-ten years down the line; see what works see, what hasn’t worked and why it hasn’t worked.
+We ensure that we give quality treatment by planning everything properly, diagnosing everything correctly, and providing that when we carry out the treatment, we do it in a documented fashion so that we can look back and see what we’ve done five-ten years down the line; see what works see, what hasn’t worked and why it hasn’t worked.